-The one-two punch of Buffer and Missinglettr is a powerful eCommerce automation suite that can effectively be your social media manager in a pinch.
+The one-two punch of Buffer and Missinglettr is a powerful ecommerce automation suite that can effectively be your social media manager in a pinch.

-Perhaps the most time-consuming part of running a growing eCommerce shop is customer service.
+Perhaps the most time-consuming part of running a growing ecommerce shop is customer service.
 And while delivering great customer service can make or break your business, the number of hours it demands can make or break your soul.
 That’s where a tool like Zendesk comes in.

-First of all, Zendesk provides a centralized platform for all your customer support communication; be it phone, chat, email, or social media.
+First of all, Zendesk provides a centralized platform for all your customer support communication, be it phone, chat, email, or social media.
 So not only does it provide a uniform experience for your customers, but also for your customer support team so that they don’t have to learn to utilize multiple different communication tools.
-Second, Zendesk can pop up question fields so customers can specify their specific concern.
+Second, Zendesk can pop up question fields so customers can specify their specific concerns.
 This can then funnel customers to the right support staff member, which can save enormous time on both ends.

 Remember, studies show that the return rate for online purchases is 15 to 30%.
 And 33% of customers say that they would consider switching brands after just a single instance of poor service.
-The stakes are high when it comes to customer service, and it will pay to have a good automated solution for your eCommerce business moving forward.
+The stakes are high when it comes to customer service, and it will pay to have a good automated solution for your ecommerce business moving forward.

 5. Shogun – Content Scheduling

-Much like scheduling your social media posts, one eCommerce automation tool that can save you perhaps even more time is Shogun, specifically the Content Scheduling feature.
-Instead of having to manage a cluttered calendar of sales, new products, expiring price points, and holiday discounts; you can set automated timers to publish and unpublish certain pages in your eCommerce store.
+Much like scheduling your social media posts, one ecommerce automation tool that can save you perhaps even more time is Shogun, specifically the Content Scheduling feature.
+Instead of having to manage a cluttered calendar of sales, new products, expiring price points, and holiday discounts, you can set automated timers to publish and unpublish certain pages in your ecommerce store.

 One of the worst mistakes we see with online deal postings is 404 errors of the deal not being found.
 Many times, this is due to someone in the business neglecting to activate the product page.
 It’s a really simple issue… that happens all the time.

-Automating this will virtually eliminate this problem, ensuring the right product pages are live and at the right time, and also not live when the deals are over.
-Because it’s sometimes even worse when a potential customer arrives on an expired sale page, and the price at checkout is higher than what you’ve advertised.
+Automating this will virtually eliminate this problem, ensuring the right product pages are live and at the right time and also not live when the deals are over.
+Because it’s sometimes even worse when a potential customer arrives on an expired sale page, and the price at the checkout is higher than what you’ve advertised.

-Shogun’s Content Scheduling will not only help you avoid these hiccups, but save you time by not having to physically click “publish” and “unpublish” over weekends, early in the mornings, late at night, or if you’re in a different time zone altogether.
+Shogun’s Content Scheduling will not only help you avoid these hiccups but save you time by not having to physically click “publish” and “unpublish” over weekends, early in the mornings, late at night, or if you’re in a different time zone altogether.
 And the best part is that it’s just one of the automation tools available with Shogun.